 - ACC offers certificates, diplomas, and degrees in over 35 curriculum programs including Basic Law Enforcement Training.
 All curriculum programs and BLET at Alamance have been approved for veteran educational benefits by the NC State Approving Agency in Raleigh.

 - ACC offers referral support and disability accommodations as needed.

-- The ACC Foundation offers emergency assistance funds to qualified veterans
+- The ACC Foundation offers emergency assistance funds to qualified students.

-- ACC provides a food bank to veterans in need.
+- ACC provides a food bank to students in need.